buergerhackers/pluribus/CONTRIBUTING.md

 up in your pull request, so try and incorporate upstream changes as much as possible.

-You pick a file by `git add`ing it - you do not make commits during a rebase.
+You pick a file by `git add`ing it - you do NOT make commits during a rebase.

 Once you are done fixing conflicts for a specific commit, run: